4 Statistical methods for replication assessment

 4.9.3 Pooling replications

-4.9.4 Q Statistics
+4.9.4 The Q Statistic

-An interesting proposal is using the Q statistics (Hedges & Schauer, 2019a, 2019b, 2019c, 2021; Schauer, 2022; Schauer & Hedges, 2020; Schauer & Hedges, 2021), commonly used in meta-analysis to assess the presence of heterogeneity.
+An interesting proposal involves the use of the Q statistic (Hedges & Schauer, 2019a, 2019b, 2019c, 2021; Schauer, 2022; Schauer & Hedges, 2020; Schauer & Hedges, 2021), which is commonly applied in meta-analysis to assess the presence of heterogeneity.
 Formally:

-\[ Q = \sum_{i = 1}^{k} \frac{(\theta_i - \bar \theta_w)^2}{\sigma^2_i} \]
+\[ Q = \sum_{r = 0}^{R} \frac{(\theta_r - \bar \theta_R)^2}{\sigma^2_r} \]

-Where \(\bar \theta_w\) is the inverse-variance weighted average (i.g., fixed-effect model).
-The Q statistics is essentially a weighted sum of squares.
-Under the null hypothesis where all studies are equal \(\theta_1 = \theta_2, ... = \theta_i\) the Q statistics has a \(\chi^2\) distribution with \(k - 1\) degrees of freedom.
+where \(\bar \theta_R\) is the inverse-variance weighted average (e.g., from a fixed-effect model).
+The \(Q\) statistic is a weighted sum of squares.
+Under the null hypothesis where all studies are equal \(\theta_0 = \theta_1, ... = \theta_R\), the \(Q\) statistic has a \(\chi^2\) distribution with \(R - 1\) degrees of freedom.
 Under the alternative hypothesis the distribution is a non-central \(\chi^2\) with non centrality parameter \(\lambda\).
-The expected value of the \(Q\) is \(E(Q) = v + \lambda\), where \(v\) are the degrees of freedom.
+The expected value of \(Q\) is \(E(Q) = \nu + \lambda\), where \(\nu\) are the degrees of freedom.

-• In case of a replication, \(\lambda = 0\) because \(\theta_1 = \theta_2, ... = \theta_k\).
+• In case of a replication, \(\lambda = 0\) because \(\theta_0 = \theta_1, ... = \theta_R\).

-• In case of an extension, \(\lambda < \lambda_0\) where \(\lambda_0\) is the maximum value considered as equal to null (i.e., 0).
+• In case of an extension, \(\lambda < \lambda_0\) where \(\lambda_0\) is the maximum value considered equivalent to zero.
+In other words, \(\lambda_0\) is the threshold above which the variability is too high to be considered negligible for a replication (in the sense of Machery, 2020).

 • evaluating the power and statistical properties under different replication scenarios